Abhi1o/GET-YOUTUBE-SUBSCRIBERS/README.md

 ## API Reference 🔗
 Following API endpoints for retrieving subscriber information using the GET method.
-For more details refer to the [API-Documentation](./API-Documentation.md).
+For more refer to the [API-Documentation](./API-Documentation.md).

 - `/subscribers`: Retrieve a list of all subscribers.
 Returns subscriber ID, name, subscribed channels and date.
 - `/subscribers/names`: Obtain subscriber names along with the channels they are subscribed to.